CerulithCapstone IRT Notice of Intent — 19 Jan 2027 Defensibility 0/9

 The 4% MPN

 The higher tier.
 Board governance intervention.
-The DPO register is the reason it isn't higher.
+The DPO register is the reason it isn't worse.

 Twelve Months Later